LGBTQ rights in Ivory Coast: Laws regarding same-sex sexual activity

 Whoever commits a public breach of decency will be punished with imprisonment for three months to two years and a fine of 50,000 to 500,000 francs.
 If the public breach of decency consists of an act that is indecent or contrary to nature with an individual of the same sex, the term of imprisonment will be from six months to two years and the fine will be from 50,000 to 300,000 francs.
 The penalties may be doubled if the crime is committed against a minor or in the presence of a minor of 18 years of age.

 Furthermore, as per Articles 358 and 359 of the Penal Code, the age of consent is unequal, being set at 18 for homosexual couples and at 15 for heterosexual ones.

 Recognition of same-sex relationships

 The government of Ivory Coast does not recognize same-sex couples.

 Adoption and family planning

 According to the U.S. Department of State, "gay and lesbian individuals and couples are not legally recognized as eligible to adopt".

-Discrimination protections
+Discrimination protections and government involvement

 There is no legal protection against discrimination based on sexual orientation or gender identity.

 However, in March 2010, while attending the United Nations Human Right Council Universal Periodic Review, the representative of Ivory Coast stated that they would begin, "to take measures to ensure non-discrimination on grounds of sexual orientation and gender identity", but that they would not start "awareness-raising programs" because it was not a "current priority".

+The Ivorian government is largely neutral about LGBTQ issues.
+In 2024, however, President Ouattara promised to introduce a bill to Parliament to "counter the expansion" of homosexuality.
+The same year, the country's National Human Rights Council called of the public to refrain from online hatred and violence toward woubis (gay men and trans women) and lelés (lesbians and trans men).
+The council said in a September 2024 press release that "despite their different sexual orientation and contrary to our customs and traditions, the members of this ‘woubi’ community remain above all human beings and benefit from the human rights enshrined in the Ivorian Constitution and international human rights treaties."